learn-co-curriculum/dsc-lambda-functions/README.md

-    0    Good
+    1     Good
-    1     Bad
+    2      Bad
-    2    Good
+    4     Good
-    3     Bad
+    5      Bad
-    4     Bad
+    10     Bad
     Name: text, dtype: object

 ## Note
-The above is terribly poor style and does in no way represent [pep-8](https://www.python.org/dev/peps/pep-0008/) or Pythonic style.
-(For example, no line should be over 72 characters according to pep-8; the previous line was 127 characters.)
+The above is terribly poor style and does in no way represent [PEP 8](https://www.python.org/dev/peps/pep-0008/) or Pythonic style.
+(For example, no line should be over 72 characters according to PEP 8; the previous line was 127 characters.)
 That said, it is an interesting demonstration of chaining a conditional, any method, and a list comprehension all inside a lambda function!
 Shew!

 ## Returning to a more manageable example...

-Perhaps we want to naively select the year from the date string rather then convert it to a datetime object.
+Perhaps we want to naively select the year from the date string rather than convert it to a datetime object.

 ```python